SDG223157/unified_prombank_mcp/ADMIN_SETUP_GUIDE.md

 ## Error Messages

-When non-admin users try to delete public prompts they don't own:
+When non-admin users try to delete/update public prompts they don't own:
-- **Node.js**: "Only admins can delete public prompts that are not their own"
+- **Node.js**: "Only admins can delete/update public prompts that are not their own"
-- **Python**: "Only admins can delete public prompts that are not their own"
+- **Python**: "Only admins can delete/update public prompts that are not their own"
-- **MCP**: "Only admins can delete public prompts that are not their own"
+- **MCP**: "Only admins can delete/update public prompts that are not their own"

-When users try to delete private prompts they don't own:
+When users try to delete/update private prompts they don't own:
-- **All backends**: "You can only delete your own prompts"
+- **All backends**: "You can only delete/update your own prompts"

 ## Security Considerations

 1. **Admin privileges are powerful** - Only trusted users should be given admin status
-2. **Private prompts remain protected** - Even admins cannot delete private prompts they don't own
+2. **Private prompts remain protected** - Even admins cannot delete/update private prompts they don't own
 3. **Audit logging** - Consider implementing audit logs for admin actions
 4. **Regular review** - Periodically review who has admin access